 Sleep Apnea Secondary to PTSD: The “Nexus” You Are Missing

-Sleep Apnea is a “high-value” claim, often rated at 50% (with a CPAP).
-However, unless you were diagnosed during service, winning a direct service connection is incredibly difficult.
+Sleep Apnea is a significant medical condition often documented within clinical and regulatory contexts.
+However, unless you were diagnosed during service, documenting a direct service connection requires thorough clinical evidence and independent medical evaluation.

 The PTSD Connection

-• Aggravation: PTSD medication and chronic stress can lead to weight gain (obesity), which causes Sleep Apnea.
+• Aggravation: PTSD medication and chronic stress can lead to weight gain (obesity), which medically contributes to Sleep Apnea.

 • The Physiology: Fight-or-flight stress responses can disrupt sleep architecture.

-You likely received a denial letter stating: “No medical nexus found.”
+You may have received a denial letter stating: “No medical nexus found.”

-We don’t use templates.
-We connect you with independent medical experts who review your specific file.
-They write a Nexus Letter that explains the complex medical link between your PTSD and your Sleep Apnea.
+We provide medical evaluations and nexus letters based solely on clinical judgment.
+We do not use templates; instead, we connect you with independent medical experts who review your specific medical file to document symptoms and functional limitations.
+They provide a Nexus Letter based on their clinical judgment, explaining the medical link between your PTSD and your Sleep Apnea based on clinical standards.

 Get a FREE consultation